Orange

 Cam Vinh

-In particular, Cam Canh was originally grown in Canh village, Hoai Duc, Hanoi.
-Later, the tree was also popular in some other regions such as Bac Giang, Yen Bai, Hoa Binh.
-In addition, Cao Phong Town, Hoa Binh Province is a land famous for Cao Phong oranges.
-And last but not least, when speaking of Vinh oranges, many foreigners might think that these oranges are grown in Vinh city, but it is not the case.
-Cam Vinh is just a name, and Vinh oranges is located in the west of Nghe An province.
+Cam Canh originated in Canh village, Hoai Duc, Hanoi.
+Over time, it has become popular in other regions such as Bac Giang, Yen Bai, and Hoa Binh.
+Cao Phong Town in Hoa Binh Province is known for its Cao Phong oranges.
+Interestingly, while Vinh oranges are commonly thought to originate from Vinh city, they are actually grown in the west of Nghe An Province.

 Conversations (0)